Not All Needles Are Found: How Fact Distribution and Don't Make It Up Prompts Shape Retrieval, Reasoning, and Hallucination in Long-Context LLMs: Methodology

 \subsubsection{Protocol A: Uniform Depth and Length Sweep}

-This protocol evaluates performance as a function of context saturation and information position (see Figure~\ref{fig:methodology}A). \begin{itemize} \item \textbf{Context Length ($i$):} We swept context lengths from 10\% to 100\% of each model's maximum capacity in 10\% increments ($i \in [10, 20, \dots, 100]$). \item \textbf{Fact Depth ($j$):} A single paragraph containing all target facts was injected at relative depths ranging from 10\% to 100\% of the total context ($j \in [10, 20, \dots, 100]$). \end{itemize} This resulted in a dense grid of 200 quizzes per model (10 lengths $\times$ 10 depths $\times$ 2 prompt conditions), allowing us to map the precise ``failure frontiers'' where models lose track of information.
+This protocol evaluates performance as a function of context saturation and information position (see Figure~\ref{fig:methodology}A).
+We conducted a bivariate sweep by varying \textbf{Context Length ($i$)} from 10\% to 100\% of each model's maximum capacity in 10\% increments, while simultaneously injecting a single paragraph of target facts at relative \textbf{Fact Depths ($j$)} ranging from 10\% to 100\% ($i, j \in [10, 20, \dots, 100]$).
+This resulted in a dense grid of 200 quizzes per model (10 lengths $\times$ 10 depths $\times$ 2 prompt conditions), allowing us to map the precise ``failure frontiers'' where models lose track of information.